-Participants in the MA program take 11 courses (41 credits) including the thesis course.
-Six courses are taken on-campus, and five are delivered at a distance through Internet-based technologies.
+Participants in the MA program take 11 courses (41 credits) including the thesis or major project.
+Six courses are taken on-campus, and five are delivered online.

 We will utilize a range of educational methodologies, including case studies, field studies, cultural studies, team projects, lectures and seminar discussions, and online modules.
-RRU has become a leader in the delivery of web-based interactive distance education courses, and these will be of great value during non-residential periods.
+RRU has become a leader in the delivery of web-based interactive distance education courses and these will be of great value during online study.

-Over two years, MA students attend two separate three-week residencies and one final two-week residency.
-The first residency introduces the cohort of students to each other, the faculty, and the RRU style of education as they participate in their first two courses.
-The middle residency incorporates two courses, may have a more directed field-based orientation, and helps prepare students for their thesis research.
-The final residency allows completing students to present their thesis findings to the larger environmental education and RRU community and incorporates their final courses, preparing them to be leaders in the field.
+Over two years, MA students attend two separate 3-week residencies and one final 2-week residency.
+The first residency introduces the cohort of students to each other, faculty and the RRU style of education as they participate in their first two courses.
+The middle residency incorporates two courses, may have a more directed field-based orientation and helps prepare students for their thesis or major project research.
+The final residency allows completing students to present their thesis or major project findings to the larger environmental education and RRU community and incorporates their final courses, preparing them to be leaders in the field.

-Students take one nine-week distance course at a time.
+Students take one 9-week distance course at a time.
 Each distance course requires an average time commitment of 10-20 hours per week.

-The structure of the program is laddered so that individuals are able to complete a Graduate Certificate, Graduate Diploma, or full Master's degree.
+The structure of the program is laddered so that individuals are able to complete a graduate certificate, graduate diploma or master's degree.

-- The Graduate Certificate program was designed to be taken on its own, or to ladder into the Diploma or Master of Arts in Environmental Education and Communication.
-The Certificate would be awarded upon successful completion of a residency and one distance-based semester (approximately five months).
-Students may apply for transfer to the Diploma or MA stream during the Graduate Certificate program, or apply to the Diploma or MA program once they have completed the Certificate.
+- The graduate certificate program was designed to be taken on its own, or to ladder into the Graduate Diploma or MA in Environmental Education and Communication.
+The graduate certificate is awarded upon successful completion of a residency and one distance-based semester (approximately five months).
+Students may apply for transfer to the diploma or MA stream during the graduate certificate program, or apply to the graduate diploma or MA program once they have completed the graduate certificate.

-- The Graduate Diploma program was designed to be taken on its own, or to ladder into the MA in Environmental Education and Communication.
-The Diploma would be awarded upon successful completion of two residencies and one distance-based semester (approximately 12 months).
-Students may apply for transfer to the MA stream during the Graduate Diploma program, or apply to the MA program once they have completed the Diploma.
+- The graduate diploma program was designed to be taken on its own, or to ladder into the MA in Environmental Education and Communication.
+The graduate diploma is awarded upon successful completion of two residencies and one distance-based semester (approximately 12 months).
+Students may apply for transfer to the MA stream during the graduate diploma program, or apply to the MA program once they have completed the graduate diploma.

-- The full two-year program leading to the MA is delivered through a combination of three residential periods, three distance-based semesters, and a thesis.
+- The full two-year program leading to the MA is delivered through a combination of three residential periods, three distance-based semesters and a thesis or major project.